schneems/rust_macro_tutorial/docs/080_add_container_attributes.md

 %>
 ```

-With all of this in place, it's time to Derive to the finish line.
-In the next section we'll use our newly defined field and container attributes in the proc macro output.
+With all this in place, it's time to Derive to the finish line.
+The following section will use our newly defined field and container attributes in the proc macro output.